WSU-4110/finance-buddy/README.md

 # finance-buddy

 This is a group term project for software engineering and design csc4110 at Wayne State University
-COntributors: Aidan Van Gessel, Matthew Miller, Nikolas Carusiac, the finance-buddy android app is intended to be a learning experience using AGILE development Beyond that, it also provides practical knowledge working in android studio as well as firebase services The scope of this project is to allow user to track their daily expenditures
+COntributors: Aidan Van Gessel, Matthew Miller, Nikolas Crasiuc, Abdul-Muqeet Junaid, Muhammad Khan

+the finance-buddy android app is intended to be a learning experience using AGILE development Beyond that, it also provides practical knowledge working in android studio as well as firebase services The scope of this project is to allow user to track their daily expenditures